Bassist

-A bassist (also known as a bass player or bass guitarist) is a musician who plays a bass instrument such as a double bass (upright bass, contrabass, wood bass), bass guitar (electric bass, acoustic bass), keyboard bass (synth bass) or a low brass instrument such as a tuba or trombone.
+A bassist (also known as a bass player or bass guitarist) is a musician who plays a bass instrument, such as a double bass (upright bass, contrabass, wood bass), bass guitar (electric bass, acoustic bass), or keyboard bass (synth bass).
 Many musical genres tend to be associated with at least one or more of these instruments.

 Overview

 Since the 1960s, the electric bass has been the standard bass instrument for funk, R&B, soul, rock, reggae, jazz fusion, heavy metal, country and pop.
 The double bass is the standard bass instrument for classical music, bluegrass, rockabilly, and most genres of jazz.
 Low brass instruments such as the tuba or sousaphone are the standard bass instrument in Dixieland and New Orleans-style jazz bands.
-Tuba players are sometimes conflated with bassists, due to the instrument being used to double a part for the double bass in early music recordings.
-Tubists who tend to fill the role of a bassist include Howard Johnson, Herbie Flowers and Steve Brown among others.
+Tuba players are sometimes classified with bassists, as the instrument was used to double a part for the double bass in early music recordings; tubists who tend to fill that role include Howard Johnson, Herbie Flowers, and Steve Brown among others.

-Despite the associations of different bass instruments with certain genres, there are exceptions.
-Some rock bands and bassists used a double bass, such as Lee Rocker of Stray Cats, Barenaked Ladies and Tiger Army.
+Despite the associations of certain bass instruments with certain genres, there are exceptions.
+Some rock bands and bassists used a double bass, such as Lee Rocker of Stray Cats, Barenaked Ladies, and Tiger Army.
 Larry Graham, Bernard Edwards, Mick Hogan, Andy Fraser, and Mel Schacher used an electric bass guitar.
-Some funk, R&B and jazz, fusion groups use synth bass or keyboard bass rather than electric bass.
+Some funk, R&B, and jazz fusion groups use synth bass or keyboard bass rather than electric bass.
 Stevie Wonder, Bootsy Collins, and Bernie Worrell have used a synth bass.
-Some traditional jazz bands use double bass or electric bass instead of a tuba; Bill Johnson and Steve Brown was one of the earliest double bassists in the New Orleans traditional jazz genre.
+Some traditional jazz bands use double bass or electric bass instead of a tuba; Bill Johnson and Steve Brown were among the earliest double bassists in the New Orleans traditional jazz genre.
 In some jazz groups and jam bands, the basslines are played by a Hammond organ player, who uses the bass pedal keyboard or the lower manual for the low notes.
-Keyboard driven bass also occurs occasionally in rock bands, such as Atomic Rooster, and the Doors whose keyboardist Ray Manzarek notably used a Fender Rhodes piano bass with his left hand.
+Keyboard-driven bass also occurs occasionally in rock bands, such as Atomic Rooster, and the Doors, whose keyboardist, Ray Manzarek, notably used a Fender Rhodes piano bass played with his left hand.